gateio/gateapi-python/docs/SpotApi.md

 List all open orders

-List all open orders in all currency pairs.
-Each currency pair has its own pagination
+List open orders in all currency pairs.
+Note that pagination parameters affect record number in each currency pair's open order list.
+No pagination is applied to the number of currency pairs returned.
+All currency pairs with open orders will be returned

 ### Example